AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 * Isolated: Each test should be an introvert, working in their own isolated bubble.
 You should never have to think about what other tests have put in the database.
 * Tests functions should contain always `app, client, session`

+## Migration Script for existing users

+#### If existing forms are to be listed for clients, you need to migrate the existing Camunda authorizations. <br><br> For this, do the following:
+* Run a bash script inside the forms-flow-api.
+If you need to run this script in the instance or server, such as a Kubernetes cluster or Nginx, you have to access the Docker container of the FormsFlow web API and execute the bash script called [migration.sh](./migration.sh).
+* Alternatively, if you are setting up the environment locally and running the Docker container locally, you can get inside the FormsFlow web API container and run the `migration.sh` command.
+* In the case of running the web API with Flask locally, you should activate the virtual environment and run the bash script within it.
+You can create the virtual environment by following the instructions provided in the [Makefile](./Makefile) inside the forms-flow-api.

 #### References for Testing in Python